Kinniku Banzuke: 2002: Chikarajima and hiatus

 On May 5, 2002, two show participants injured their cervical vertebrae during the filming of an episode entitled "Chikarajima" ("Power Island"), an obstacle course with a temple-like setting stationed outside.
 The accidents occurred during the "Rock Attack" and "Rock Valley" obstacle portions, both of which involve a giant ball weighing approximately 30 kilograms and having a diameter of 1.8 meters.

 In Rock Attack, the contestant must catch the ball as it rolls down a 15-degree slope, then push it back up and onto a platform at the top.
 For Rock Valley, the contestant must climb onto the ball and walk it across a waterway 2.5 meters wide and 1.4 meters deep.
 Wei Tao, a 19-year-old Chinese freshman at Kyoto University, fell into the waterway; Takunori Isa, a 20-year-old junior at Tokai University, was knocked down and rolled over by the ball while trying to catch it.
 It was later revealed that at least two other contestants suffered spinal injuries while participating on the show as well.
 College student Takahiro Saito, 19, was hospitalized after falling more than six feet into a four-foot-deep water-filled moat, while another contestant was hospitalized after trying to catch a 100-pound plastic ball, nearly six feet in diameter.
 While most injuries were minor, Isa's injury proved to be a Paralyzing break, however he used the incident as a positive motivating factor, starting a company that produced workout equipment for individuals with Paraplegia and other physical disabilities.

 The May 5, 2002 episode would prove to be the final episode of Kinniku Banzuke.
 Show production was officially put on hiatus, and the show was effectively cancelled.
-The dormant space was filled with a special edition of Count Down TV, CDTV Gold, entitled Za!
+The dormant space was filled with a special edition of Count Down TV, CDTV Gold, entitled (ザ!激闘!大家族!!, Za!
 Gekitou!
-Daikazoku!! (ザ!激闘!大家族!!).
-On May 24, 2002, it was announced that an audit conducted by the Japan Industrial Safety & Health Association revealed that many of the show's events would need to be cancelled or modified for the show to continue safely.
+Daikazoku!!).
+On May 24, 2002, the Japan Industrial Safety & Health Association announced that their audit revealed that many of the show's events would need to be cancelled or modified for the show to continue safely.
 TBS responded saying that they would relaunch the show in the future, complying with their assessments.

 Despite the main series suspension, Tōkon Kinniku continued to air weekly without pause, incorporating Muscle Musical segments in as well.
 Due to the uncertainty with Kinniku Banzuke, TBS made the decision to split Sasuke off and debut it as its own show in September 2002, with promotional content airing during episodes of Tōkon Kinniku.